LucasDelfino92/morrowindsharp/main.md

 ### Equipment

 [**Complete Armor Joints (PfP Edit)**](mods/Complete%20Armor%20Joints%20(PfP%20Edit).7z)
 Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath.

-Includes Patch for Purists fixes. [**Original mod**](https://mw.modhistory.com/download-4-12572) by Kahkahra.
+> ℹ️ [**Link**](https://mw.modhistory.com/download-4-12572) to original mod by **Kahkahra**.
+The featured version includes **Patch for Purists** fixes.

 [**Alex's Better Fitted Female Armors**](https://www.nexusmods.com/morrowind/mods/50187)
 Gives all cuirasses female variants that fits the hips and waist more and makes armors less bulky.

 [**Alex's Better Fitted Female Armors (PfP Edit)**](mods/Alex's%20Better%20Fitted%20Female%20Armors%20(PfP%20Edit).7z)
-Patches the mod to include Patch for Purists fixes, and removes edits to cuirasses that already had a female variant in Tribunal.
+Patches the mod for Patch for Purists compatibility, and removes edits to cuirasses that already had a female variant in Tribunal.

 [**LeFemm Redacted**](https://www.nexusmods.com/morrowind/mods/50361)
 Adds several changes to the Tribunal cuirass replacers to make them more consistent with their male counterparts.